XTLS/Xray-docs-next/docs/en/config/outbounds/vless.md

 VLESS is a stateless lightweight transport protocol, which is divided into inbound and outbound parts, and can be used as a bridge between Xray clients and servers.

-Unlike [VMess](./vmess.md), VLESS does not rely on system time, and the authentication method is also UUID, but it does not require alterId.
+Unlike [VMess](./vmess.md), VLESS does not rely on system time, and the authentication method is also UUID.

 ## OutboundConfigurationObject